Mikoyan MiG-27: Variants

-This was an export variant of the MiG-27M provided in 1986 to India in knock-down kits for license-assembly.
+This was an export variant of the MiG-27M provided in 1986 to India in knock-down kits for licensed assembly.
 It was the same as the MiG-27M, except the undernose fairing for the infra-red search and track (IRST) sensor had a single window instead of several, like the one on the original MiG-27M.
 A total of 150 were assembled by India.
 India refers to this model as the MiG-27M Bahadur, while MiG-27L is the Mikoyan export designation.